tedsteen/nes-bundler/config/README.md

     # This id will be used when querying server configurations (TurnOn).
     #netplay_id: "<some-uuid>"
 ```
-## ROM-file
+## ROM-files

 A file named `rom.nes` containing your actual game.
+This will be used when playing local non-netplay games.
 You can try it out with the included `demo.nes`.

+If you use the netplay feature you also need a file named `netplay-rom.nes`.
+This will be used when playing netplay games.
+It enables a different player experience for netplayers, f.ex if in a netplay session you do not want to present the player with the one player option you can bake a ROM that defaults to two players and use that as your `netplay-rom.nes`.
+If not, just copy the `rom.nes`.